StatistikStadtZuerich/sszvis/docs/heat-table/README.md

 # Heat Table

-> The heat table can be used to show off a matrix of values.
+> A heat table can be used to show off a matrix of values.
 Use it to display how a single variable varies across all the combinations of two categorical variables.

-## No special component
+## sszvis.component.bar

 The heat table does not have a special component.
-Instead, it is constructed using the sszvis bar component by setting the width and height equal to each other, and with a creative use of the *x*- and *y*-position functions.
+Instead, it is constructed using [sszvis.component.bar](/#/bar-chart-vertical) by setting the width and height equal to each other, and with the use of the *x*- and *y*-position functions.
 Both *x*- and *y*-scales are ordinal scales which use the rangeBands function to calculate the output range.

 ### Data structure

-This component requies a flat array of objects, and each object is turned into one square in the heat table.
+This component requires a flat array of objects, and each object is turned into one square in the heat table.

 #### Minimum three dimensions